bolinocroustibat/briink-e-learning/README.md

 ## Run locally

-Use one of the 3 methods below to run the app locally, then open [http://localhost:3000](http://localhost:3000) with your browser to see the result and browse the test app.
+Use one of the 3 methods below to run the app locally:

 ### ...without Docker